darkghost24/Resume-Maker-Using-Python/README.md

 1. Install PyInstaller:
 First, ensure you have PyInstaller installed.
-You can install it using pip:
+You can install it using pip: open cmd and run this code:

+  pip install pyinstaller

 2. Navigate to Your Script's Directory:
 Open a command prompt or terminal and navigate to the directory where your Python script is located.
 For example:

+  cd path\to\your\script

 3. Run PyInstaller:
 Use PyInstaller to create the executable.
 The --onefile option bundles everything into a single executable file:

+  pyinstaller --onefile my_script.py

 4. Replace my_script.py with the name of your script.

 5. Locate the Executable:
 After running the above command, PyInstaller will create several new folders and files in your script's directory.
-The standalone executable will be located in the dist folder.
+The standalone executable will be located in the "dist" folder.

 6. if you want to add icon for your ".exe" file >
 Icon File: To set an icon for your executable, use the --icon option:

+  pyinstaller --onefile --icon=your_icon.ico my_script.py